akc/sloane/sloane.md

 ## Synopsis

-sloane [ OPTION ] (-q|--query) A-NUMBER/SEQUENCE...
+sloane [--long] [-k KEYS] [-n N] [--all] [--monochrome] [--json] (-q|--query) A-NUMBER/SEQUENCE...

 ## Description

 Search locally against a downloaded local database of known sequences.
+This type of query is less flexible, but faster, than using the `--oeis` operation: With `sloane --query` one can only lookup A-numbers and seqences; free text searches are not supported.
+Also, the fields returned by `sloane --query` are 'S' and 'N'.

 ## Examples